peng/Ajap/README.md

  success -> function
  callback -> string
  callbackName -> string
+ load -> function
+ nocallback -> boolean
 ```

-data: your send data
+data: Your send data
-success: if is successful get data run function
+success: If is successful get data run function
+load: If data loaded callback function
+nocallback: No callback param , default `false` , If you set `true` param `success` , `callback` , `callbackName` will be useless

 Ajap also takes optional `callback` and `callbackName` options to specify the callback query-string key and the callback function name respectively while jQuery uses jsonp and jsonpCallback for these same options.